-Warning Status for state aid recipients is triggered when a student successfully completes 50 percent, or more, but less than all of the credits for which the aid was calculated and disbursed.
+Warning Status for state aid recipients is triggered when a student successfully completes 50 percent or more-but less than all-of the credits for which the aid was calculated and disbursed.

-- For a full-time student at 12 credits, this means that if the student successfully completes 6 to less than 12 credits, the student is to be placed in a warning status for the following term. - For a three-quarter time student at 9 credits, a student must successfully complete 4.5 to less than 9 credits to be placed on warning status - For a half-time student at 6 credits, a student must successfully complete 3 to less than 6 credits to be placed on warning status. - For a less than half-time student at 3 credits, a student must successfully complete 1.5 to less than credits to be place on warning status.
+- For a full-time student at 12 credits, this means that if the student successfully completes at least 6 but less than 12 credits, the student is to be placed in a warning status for the following term. - For a three-quarter time student at 9 credits, a student must successfully complete at least 4.5 but less than 9 credits to be placed on warning status - For a half-time student at 6 credits, a student must successfully complete at least 3 but less than 6 credits to be placed on warning status. - For a less than half-time student at 3 credits, a student must successfully complete at least 1.5 but less than 3 credits to be place on warning status.